 NEW YORK — The auction of Impressionist & Modern Art to be held at the Bonhams Madison Avenue salesroom on May 7 includes works by several artists whose legacies are linked with the turbulence of WWII.
 From Germany, Austria, Italy and beyond, these artists' lives mirror the confusion, violence and ultimate redemption experienced across the continent.

 German artist Emile Nolde, considered one of the greatest watercolorists of the last 100 years, was initially held in high esteem within Germany.
 However, the regime condemned his work after Hitler declared all forms of modernism "degenerate."
 He was included in the infamous 1937 "Degenerate Art" exhibition, and Nolde's works were removed from museums.
-Between 1938-1935, Nolde continued to paint in secret, creating hundreds of watercolors he referred to as his "unpainted pictures."
+Between 1938-1935, Nolde continued to paint in secret, creating hundreds of watercolours he referred to as his "unpainted pictures."

 After the war, Nolde's reputation was restored, and he began to paint openly once again.
-Bonhams will offer Bauernrosen und rudbeckien, a robust and lively watercolor painted in 1950 (est. $100,000-150,000).
+Bonhams will offer Bauernrosen und rudbeckien, a robust and lively watercolour painted in 1950 (est. $100,000-150,000).
 The characteristic floral composition bursts with bold and courageous blossoms, symbols of joie de vivre as well as reminders of fate.

 The Austrian artist Gustav Klimt, on the other hand, had passed nearly two decades before the outbreak of WWII, but that did not mean his works were spared.
 Many of Klimt's masterpieces were confiscated by the SS while others were burned as the Nazis retreated across Austria, destroying historic sites after their defeat in 1945.